 What is The Write Direction?

-The Write Direction is an informal gathering where members meet to socialize and talk about children’s writing.
+The Write Direction is an informal gathering where members meet to socialize and talk about children’s writing and illustrating.
 It is a support/fellowship/networking meeting.
 Often there are no guest speakers at The Write Direction.
 Nor is extensive critiquing done.
 These are always free!
 Although some groups meet in coffee shops/restaurants and it is courtesy to purchase something in those cases.

 For purposes of comfort and safety, gatherings are usually held in public venues (libraries, churches, parks, restaurants, bookstores, etc.).
 A topic for discussion may be chosen ahead of time to “get the ball rolling,” but the object is to encourage everyone to participate.
 Input from attendees with experience related to the topic is always welcome.
 Or participants may attend an event together (e.g. a booksigning, author appearance, etc.).